zenorocha/liferay-learn/docs/dxp/7.x/en/users-and-permissions/roles-and-permissions/defining-role-permissions.md

 ```note::
    The Roles application in the Control Panel is the main, but not the only place where permissions are configured.
 You can configure a Role's permissions on a resource at a more granular level.
 For example, you can configure permissions on a particular widget from its Permissions menu.
 Permissions granted or removed in the Control Panel override permissions defined at the more granular level.
 ```

-## Defining a User Group Manager
+## Example: Defining a User Group Manager

-The permissions for a User Group Manager Role must be defined so that assigned [Role Users](./assigning-users-to-roles.md) can act on all User Groups in a Virtual Instance:
+In order to create a new role that can manage User Groups in a Virtual instance, the permissions for a User Group Manager Role must be defined so that assigned [Role Users](./assigning-users-to-roles.md) can act on all User Groups in a Virtual Instance:

 - Add Users to any User Group.
 - Remove Users from any User Group.